sgibson47/my-recipe-box-2/Blog-about-this/Blog_about_this.md

     end
   end

-Lastly, I wrote some JavaScript to control the outcome when the new form was submitted.
-I prevented its default behavior, serialized the form data, and submitted the data to the new '/makingsFromRecipe' route.
-Next, I used the response from the POST request to create a new Making object, create a list item for it, and to append that list item to the existing list of the recipe's makings.
-I also stored the form in a variable so that I could reset it after creating and displaying the new making.
+Last, I set up an event listener on the "Create Making" button that would submit the form via POST request to the new '/makingsFromRecipe' route, organize the response in a new Making object, generate HTML to display the making, inject that HTML into the DOm and reset the form.
+I wrapped it in another eventListener so it would attach to the button after the page loaded.

-  $('#new_making_of_recipe').submit(function(e){
+document.addEventListener("turbolinks:load", function(){
+  $('#create-recipe-making').on('click', function(e){
     e.preventDefault();

-    let that = this

-    var values = $(this).serialize();

-    var making = $.post('/makingsFromRecipe', values);

-    making.done(function(data) {
+    $.ajax({
+      type:"POST",
+      url: '/makingsFromRecipe',
+      data: $('#new_making_of_recipe').serialize(),
+      success: function(data){
         newMaking = new Making(data.id, data.rating, data.notes, data.user_id, data.recipe_id)
+        let newMakingHTML = newMaking.createListItem();
-      $('#recipe-makings ul').append(newMaking.createListItem());
+        $('#recipe-makings ul').append(newMakingHTML);
-      that.reset();
-    });
-  });
+        $('#new_making_of_recipe').trigger('reset');
+      }
+    })
+  })
+})

 With all that in place, I had satisfied fourth requirement.
 When I navigated to my recipes show page a form to create a new making would be displayed.
-If a user submitted the form, a new making associated with this recipe would be created and displayed without reloading the page or navigating away.
+If a user submitted the form, a new making associated with this recipe would be created and displayed dynamically.

-I hope my walking through how I refactored my Rails project to meet the Rails and JavaScript requirements was helpful.
+I hope my walking through how I refactored my Rails project to meet the Rails and JavaScript requirements was helpful to you.

 Check out the code at: https://github.com/sgibson47/my-recipe-box-2